ptsteadman/notebook/stories/feyerabend.md

 "Hello," said Feyerabend, standing up.

-The person introduced himself as a fellow researcher, and suggested that they go to a conference room.
+The person introduced himself as a fellow researcher, and suggested that they go find a conference room.

-The researcher said that he mostly worked on the project's hardware.
-That said, he mentioned that he had read Feyerabend's proposals, and thought they were very well-considered.
+The researcher said that he mostly worked on the project's hardware, but that he had read Feyerabend's proposals, and thought they were very well-considered.

 "Thanks," said Feyerabend.